How to add tick and cross symbols into drop down list in Excel?

 ✅ Conclusion

 - If you're comfortable with VBA, you can create a drop-down list with tick and cross symbols through custom scripting — giving you full control over how it works.
+This method is flexible, but may need additional consideration for macro security and compatibility.

 - If you want a faster, no-code solution, Kutools for Excel offers a user-friendly interface that lets you quickly insert symbols and generate drop-down lists in just a few clicks.
+This is especially suitable for teams that value efficiency and professional appearance.

 Related articles: